Wells Fargo CEO to face lawmakers with better defense

 Whether the unusual takeback from his salary and stock will be enough to save Stumpf’s job is hard to say, and his testimony at Thursday’s session could play a role.

 It was “a step in the right direction, but there are still dozens of unanswered questions,” said Sen. Sherrod Brown of Ohio, the Senate Banking Committee’s senior Democrat.
-He and the other Democrats on the panel asked Stumpf on Wednesday to answer nearly two dozen questions that they said he failed to answer at the hearing last week or that arose later.
+He and the other Democrats on the panel asked Stumpf on Wednesday to answer a series of 58 questions, including nearly two dozen that they said he failed to answer at the hearing last week or for which he promised to provide fuller information.

 Most Read Stories